Look: 'Biggest supermoon of the year' lights up UAE skies

 Hunter’s Moon is the third out of four supermoons in 2024, and is astronomically the closest, Khadijah added.
 While there is no change in the actual colour of the moon, due to its increased closeness to the horizon, the light pollution may give it an orange hue, particularly when the moon is rising.

 Hunter’s Moon will peak on October 17, and stay in its peak throughout the night.
-After its peak, it can also be seen for the next 2 days.
-After this period, due to the changing phase of the moon, the moon may start appearing different as a slight shadow gradually begins to appear.
+After its peak, it will appear to look same to the human eye for the next 2 days, although it is not a super moon.
+After this period, due to the changing phase of the moon, the moon may start appearing different as it enters it next phase.

 Photo: Dubai Astronomy Group